The Impact of Government Organization on PPP Projects

 • Where government support such as a guarantee is to be sought for the project, relevant approval processes will need to be followed.

 It may be helpful to entrust a central unit within the host country’s administration with the overall responsibility for formulating policy and providing practical guidance on privately financed infrastructure projects.
 For more on this, click on the UNCITRAL Guidance on Privately Financed Infrastructure Projects.
-Links to a number of these centralized units can be found at World Bank Institute PPPI Global Portal.
+Links to a number of these centralized units can be found at World Bank Institute PPI Global Portal.

 Does the Awarding Authority Have the Right to Award the Project / Is there an Ultra Vires doctrine?